Is charcoal toothpaste safe to use with braces?

 Teenage girl learning about the evolution of braces at her orthodontist's office

-If you had braces before the 21st century, you’ll notice that today’s braces have changed drastically!
+The Evolution of Braces: From the 19th Century to Today If you had braces before the 21st century, you’ll notice that today’s braces have changed drastically!
 Braces are now more compact, durable, efficient and discreet than ever before.
 Let’s dive into the evolution of braces to see where orthodontics started, compared to where it is now.
-Braces then and now Teeth braces were first...
+Early...

 Girl wearing braces rubber bands